 - A full review of the overall health of your eyes.

-- The measurement of corneal thickness and shape, including corneal topography.
+- The measurement of corneal thickness, shape and properties, including

 - A complete review of your glasses and contact lens history.